gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 ### Add the resolver

-`gatsby-plugin-image/graphql-utils` includes a utility function to help register the resolver inside the Gatsby `createResolvers` API hook.
+`gatsby-plugin-image/graphql-utils` includes a utility function to help register the resolver inside the Gatsby [`createResolvers` API hook](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#createResolvers).
 It registers the resolver with all of the base arguments needed to create the image data, such as width, aspect ratio, layout and background color.
-These are defined with comprehensive descriptions that are visible when your users are buildign queries in GraphiQL.
+These are defined with comprehensive descriptions that are visible when your users are building queries in GraphiQL.
 You can pass additional arguments supported by your plugin, for example image options such as quality.

 The arguments: